Product Testing, Certification and the Nationally Recognized Testing Laboratories

 2. Support and track harmonization of individual NRTL standards to IEC equivalent standards and identify the local (USA) exceptions which may be raised.

-3. Lobby OSHA to create new rules that breakdown the monopolistic behaviors and outcomes the current NRTL program unintentionally promotes.
+3. Encourage OSHA to create new rules that breakdown the monopolistic behaviors and outcomes the current NRTL program unintentionally promotes.

 4. Educate MCAA members, MCAA customers, local authorities and industry press about the actual intent of the NRTL program, the current aberrations in the program, proposals to correct the program and the interchangeability of OSHA accepted approval standards and NRTL’s for the full range of protection schemes available in the USA.